aarpardev/aarpardev/README.md

 - 🌱 I’m currently learning **MERN stacks, Typescript, & reviewing SQL**

-- 👯 I’m looking to collaborate on **open-source front-end / audio development projects (starting May 2023)**
+- 👯 I’m looking to collaborate on **open-source front-end / audio development projects (starting June 2023)**

 - 👨‍💻 All of my projects are available <a href="https://aarpardev.netlify.app/#portfolio" target="_blank">on my website</a>.